 Introduction to Pai Gow

+Play Pai Gow for fun, but before that, understand how this domino game started.
 The aforementioned domino game, which was first played in the year 960 AD, serves as the opening of the narrative.
 A maximum of eight players choose 4 dominoes from a pile of face-down tiles to use in this game.
 These four tiles need to be arranged into two hands, each of which holds two dominoes.

 In casinos all over the world, pai gow is a Chinese gambling game played with tiles rather than cards.
 A set of specifically created tiles can be used to play pai gow at home.
 Although the pai gow rules may initially appear a little intimidating, once you understand how the tiles function, you’ll be building hands and betting in no time.